 For a faster, more profitable home sale

-Holiday home staging is a fine balancing act for those trying sell their home, yet wanting to celebrate the holiday season in their usual fashion.
+Holiday home staging can be a fine balancing act between trying sell your home, yet wanting to celebrate the holiday season in your usual fashion.

-Finding that balance can be difficult, so keep reading for helpful tips that will give you the holiday spirit, but also let buyers envision themselves in your home.
+Keep reading for helpful home staging tips that will let you enjoy that holiday spirit, yet allow buyers to envision themselves in your home.

-This isn’t the most convenient time of year to sell a home, but for those with no other option, it’s helpful to know that most house hunters are serious buyers.
+This isn’t the most convenient time to sell a home, but for those with no other option, it’s helpful to know that most house hunters at this time of year are serious buyers.

-After all, why else would anyone spend this special time of year looking for a house unless they're ready to buy?
+Why else would anyone want to spend this special time of year looking for a house unless they're prepared to buy?

 Winter brings out the serious buyers, though there are people who just like to look at houses.